bit-ml/dolos/README.md

 - [ ] Incorporate the Grad-CAM code.
 - [ ] Scripts to run the main experiments.
 - [ ] Add example on how to run on a different dataset.
+- [ ] Are the masks in the dataset given in the "keep" format (that is, `0` for the manipulated region and `1` for the original region)?